What you don't know about your breast pump actually can hurt you, literally.

 When you're struggling with pumping and maintaining your milk supply, don't be so hard on yourself.
 First of all, there's enough mom guilt coming from other directions and second, it's likely not be you.
 The first place you should be looking is the equipment you're using and how you're using it.
 It's almost never something wrong with a mama, but instead, improper usage or malfunction of our pumps.

 So if you're not sure if it fits, pumping is uncomfortable for you, or your output is not what it should be, you can get support to figure it out.

 I am so glad you are here on the Successful Breastfeeding Blog.
-When you're done with this post, check out some of our other popular pumping blogs, and make sure you grab our Relaxation Track for Pumping More Milk!
-It's a freebie from our popular Back to Work Workshop.
+When you're done with this post, check out some of our other popular pumping blogs, and make sure you grab your FREE Pump More Milk for Your Stash Now!
+Guide.

 How to Do Hands on Pumping Technique

 My Honest Review of the New Medela Breast Shields

 My Honest Review of Beaugen Inserts and Lacteck Babymotion Flanges